 Wind your way along the bay on the gorgeous White Sands Walk.
 The path begins at the Greenfield Beach boardwalk takes you all the way to the small seaside hamlet of Hyams Beach.
 It's an easy stroll for the entire family and lets you soak up the stunning coastal views at your own pace.
 You can also opt for the Round the Bay Walk, which features a shorefront shared pathway and bush paths that open up to stunning beaches.
 Walk, jog or ride your bikes from Huskisson to Vincentia, the path is also wheelchair accessible and great for parents with prams too.
 The bridge crossing at Moona Moona Creek is a highlight of this journey and the perfect place to cool off with a little swim.
-Bring your own bikes from home or pay a visit to our local cycling connoisseurs from Around Jervis Bay Bike Hire, Pineapple Bike Hire and Shoalhaven Bike Hire to set you up for some fun, two-wheeled adventures.
+Bring your own bikes from home or pay a visit to our local cycling connoisseurs from Around Jervis Bay Bike Hire, SUP with George and Pineapple Bike Hire to set you up for some fun, two-wheeled adventures.

 Night Time Wonders

 When the sun sets, delicious dinners await at the many restaurants in Huskisson and Vincentia.
 Try Kanpai for some amazing Japanese fare and yummy sake or enjoy fresh local oysters and a cold beer at The Quarters.
 Waterfront evening walks might even reward you with a glimpse of the glittering blue bioluminescence of Jervis Bay.
 This rare phenomenon occurs when currents and sea temperatures align to create the perfect conditions for tiny organisms to grow, and glow, in the night.
 Avid photographers will also love chasing the star trails that shine oh so brightly in the night time sky.